almazhanabdukhat/proposal-generator/README.md

 Proposal Generator for internal use.
 Version 1.

+In this project I both built and called REST API to retrieve information about clients/companies/deals and displayed it in a php web form that allows the user to edit that information and connects to google docs to generate a folder and proposal document in the google drive.
+This project was developed for Agritecture Consulting, a consulting firm in Brooklyn during my SWE Internship.

 I Hosting.
 I find heroku very suitable for hosting php webpages - in order to do that, go to heroku at https://id.heroku.com/login and enter the necessary login credentials or register.